Exilon24/TwitchFlashbang/README.md

 > #### ⚠️ PHOTOSENSITIVE EPILEPSY WARNING! ⚠️
 > If you suffer from photosensitive epilepsy and are prone to seizures, You probably shouldn't use this app.
 >
-> ***IF YOU ARE A STREAMER OR YOUTUBER THAT PLANS TO USE THIS FOR AN AUDIENCE, PLEASE PUT A WARNING SO PEOPLE KNOW WHAT HELL THEY'RE ABOUT TO EXPIRIENCE!***
+> ***IF YOU ARE A STREAMER OR YOUTUBER THAT PLANS TO USE THIS IN FRONT OF AN AUDIENCE, PLEASE PUT A WARNING SO PEOPLE KNOW WHAT HELL THEY'RE ABOUT TO EXPIRIENCE!***

 # Usage
 Let me finish for christ sake.